AlexLenson/Quizardly/README.md

 ## Getting Started

 ### Prerequisites
-All there is to do for this assignment is to open the deployed link
+All there is to do for this assignment is to open the deployed link, create an account to sign-in and start making the quiz!

 ## Usage
 Signing Up for the website